(Potential Reasons) Why You Aren’t Losing Weight

-If you’re reading this and you’re a smart, busy woman who’s trying to lose weight but not making progress — you’re in the right place.
+If you’re reading this and you’re trying to lose weight but not making progress — you’re in the right place.

 In order to start moving the needle in the direction you want to go, you have to start looking at your metabolism as many moving parts.